 - Rough play

-Let’s take an in-depth look at the motivation of felines to bite, scratch or otherwise attack – and what you need to do in order to stop the attacks.
+Let’s continue with our in-depth look at the motivation of felines to bite, scratch, or otherwise attack - and what you need to do in order to stop the attacks.

 Whom do cats attack (And how)